 By the time the album came out, it was beyond anti-climatic for me.
-I was already thinking about future projects, I had no energy to talk positively about what I had accomplished, and my favorite creative activity had simply been a task to get through instead of a deep source of insight and transformation inherent in the original ideas.
+I was already thinking about future projects, and I had no energy to talk positively about what I had accomplished.
+My favorite creative activity had simply been a task to get through instead of a deep source of insight and transformation inherent in the original ideas.

 I coped with my “artistic despair” by going back to college, remodeling a house with my partner, and immersing myself in the local community.